Hong Kong, China Lacrosse Association

-The Hong Kong Lacrosse Association is the governing body of lacrosse in Hong Kong.
+The Hong Kong, China Lacrosse Association (formerly Hong Kong Lacrosse Association) is the governing body of lacrosse in Hong Kong.
 Founded in 1993, HKLA is a member Of World Lacrosse, Asia Pacific Lacrosse Union (APLU), as well as Sports Federation & Olympic Committee Hong Kong, China (SF&OC).

 The representative teams organized by the association regularly participates in international and regional tournaments, both in Field lacrosse and Box Lacrosse.

 International / Regional Events

 World Lacrosse Championship : The Hong Kong Men's Representative Team (HKMRT) has participated in the world ranking tournament since 2002, The WC is a once every 4 years event organized by FIL.
 The Men's Representative Team participated in the 2018 FIL World Lacrosse Championship at Israel in July 2018 and finished with 27th place out of 46 teams.

 Women's Lacrosse World Cup : The Hong Kong Women's Representative Team (HKWRT) first participated in the world ranking tournament since 2013, The WC is a once every 4 years event organized by FIL.
 The Hong Kong Women's representative team is officially ranked 18th in the world.

 The Asia Pacific Lacrosse Championship (ASPAC): The only Asia bi-annual ranking tournament organized by APLU.
 Only National teams are invited and Hong Kong first participated in 2005.Currently, The Men and Women's Rep teams are at 4th place out of 8 & 6 teams respectively.

 U19 Championship: A once every four years’ event.
 Hong Kong participated in the U19 Championship for the first time in 2016 for boys and finished 11th out of 14 teams.